Piloting Copilot, Codex, and StarCoder2: Hot Temperature, Cold Prompts, or Black Magic?: Discussion

 \section{Discussion}

-\textbf{Recitation.} One of the many issues of language model-based code assistants is the recitation problem.
+\red{ \textbf{Recitation.} One of the many issues of language model-based code assistants is the recitation or contamination problem.
 Indeed, it is believed that models generate code that comes directly from the training set.
 In the case of Copilot and Codex, this is problematic because of the licensing issues: Codex was trained from public repositories available on Github, and in the case of copyleft licenses, the code generated by Copilot could be under copyright.
-Github claims that recitation represents a minimal part of the results, less than 5\%\cite{copilot_recitation}, but recent studies report up to 10\% of recitation from language models in general~\cite{ciniselli_what_2022}.
+Github claims that recitation represents a minimal part of the results, less than 5\% \cite{copilot-recitation}, but recent studies report up to 10\% of recitation from language models in general \cite{ciniselli-what-2022}.

-Showing that a language model recites is challenging.
-On the one hand, the exact training set of Codex/Copilot is not precisely known.
-On the other hand, some codes are not recitation but the canonical way to solve a current problem.
-However, there are several indications of our study that recitation might be involved.
-The performance of some prompt variations that are supposed to reduce the information of the problem on Leetcode get higher results.
-Removing the documentation focuses the attention of the model on the signature of the function (see Figure~\ref{fig:leetcode_pass1_codex}), and will produce results closer to the training set which certainly contains a solution to this problem.
+To partly alleviate this problem, we take care of choosing HumanEval, precisely designed to evaluate Codex with an external dataset not used during the training~\cite{chen-evaluating-2021}.
+Hence, Codex and hence Copilot should not been subject to contamination on HumanEval.
+It is not the case of recent language models like GPT4~\cite{openai2023gpt4}.
+In the case of LeetCode, the situation is more nuanced and not straightforwardly binary.
+Although the exact training set of Codex/Copilot is not precisely known, there are several indications that recitation might be involved.
+Indeed, the performance of some prompt variations that are supposed to reduce the information of the problem on Leetcode get sometimes higher results.
+For instance, the surprising effectiveness of removing the documentation from the prompt can be due to recitation: It allows the language model to focus the attention on the signature of the function (see Figure~\ref{fig:leetcode_pass1_codex}), and eventually produce results closer to the training set which certainly contains a solution to this problem.
+However, this observation should be nuanced: removing documentation is far from being effective on all problems.
+Furthermore, there are numerous selected LeetCode problems that are recent (post 2021) and considered as difficult.
+It is not necessarily the case that the problems or the solutions have been in the training set of Codex and Copilot.

+Another evidence of possible recitation comes from the study of Nguyen et al.~\cite{nguyen-empirical-2022}.
+When replicating the results over Leetcode dataset (on a larger set of 300+ problems), we found that our performance of Copilot at pass@1 was inferior to what has been obtained in~\cite{nguyen-empirical-2022}.
+Specifically, performance of Copilot significantly differed for JavaScript (47.3 instead of our 37.3), Java (51.0 vs 46.3), Python (33.7 vs 49.0), C (18.7 vs 28.0), C\# (50.3 vs of 44.3), and C++ (50.7 vs of 45.3).
+After careful investigation, we found that the only difference was an additional comment indicating the link to the Leetcode problem, included at the beginning of the original prompts.